Dera follower case: Main shooter arrested after brief encounter in Rajasthan | Law-Order

 - India

-A suspected shooter involved in the murder of a Dera Sacha Sauda follower was arrested following a brief encounter with Punjab Police personnel, officials said on Sunday.
+A suspected shooter involved in the murder of a Dera Sacha Sauda follower was arrested following a brief encounter in a joint operation by Punjab and Rajasthan police in Ramnagaria area of Jaipur, officials said on Sunday.

 The main shooter, identified as Ramjan Khan alias Raj Hooda, was injured in his leg in the shoot-out, said Promod Ban, head of the Anti-Gangster Task Force of the Punjab Police.

+Sirsa-based Dera Sacha Sauda follower Pardeep Singh, an accused in the 2015 Bargari sacrilege case, was shot dead by six assailants in his shop at Kotkapura in Faridkot in Punjab on November 10.

+Five shooters have already been arrested in this case.
+Three of them including two minors were nabbed by the special cell of the Delhi police while two were arrested by the Punjab police.

-The operation was conducted in coordination with central agencies and Rajasthan Police, said Director General of Police Gaurav Yadav.
+Punjab Director General of Police Gaurav Yadav said the operation was conducted in coordination with central agencies and Rajasthan Police.

 "In a major breakthrough AGTF arrested Ramjan Khan @ Raj Hooda, involved in murder of Pardeep at Kotkapura, Faridkot has been apprehended after a brief encounter with AGTF at Jaipur, Rajasthan," said Yadav in a tweet.